 ical capacities, the accepted applicants are distributed in 8 groups, each group being

-3. During the school, groups are regularly gathered with their associated lecturer to work
+devoted to work under the direction of a given lecturer. - During the school, groups are regularly gathered with their associated lecturer to work

 on the lecturer’s working subject.
 The lecturer should guide them in their investigation,